 - a.
-Upon receipt of incoming correspondence from the Board (other than Board recommendations, which are addressed in chapter 2), the Department addressee shall verify that the Departmental Representative is on the copy list or promptly provide him/her with a copy.
-The Departmental Representative shall review incoming correspondence for required actions and initiate assignments of responsibility, consistent with input from the affected Secretarial Officers and the Under Secretary.
-When a letter or trip report is addressed directly to a Secretarial Officer or Operations/Area Office Manager, that individual shall assume lead responsibility for determining whether a response to the Board is necessary and developing and coordinating that response.
+Upon receipt of incoming correspondence from the Board (other than Board recommendations, which are addressed in Chapter 2), the Department addressee must verify that the Departmental Representative is on the copy list or promptly provide him/her with a copy.
+The Departmental Representative must review incoming correspondence for required actions and initiate designations of responsibility, consistent with input from the affected Secretarial Officers and the Deputy Secretary.
+When a letter or staff issue report is addressed directly to a Secretarial Officer or Operations/Area Office Manager, that individual must assume lead responsibility for determining whether a response to the Board is necessary and developing and coordinating that response.
 Responses are appropriate when the Board requests a response, or when the Department wants to clarify facts or issues associated with the incoming correspondence.
-For incoming letters requiring response, the Departmental Representative's staff shall track the response as a deliverable in the Department's Safety Issues Management System. - b.
-The following guidelines should be used in responding to incoming correspondence. - (1) The Responsible Manager should evaluate the implications of the information contained in the letter or trip report on the subject facilities and programs.
+For incoming letters requiring response, the Departmental Representative's staff must track the response as a deliverable in the Department's Safety Issues Management System. - b.
+The following guidelines should be used in responding to incoming correspondence. - (1) The Responsible Manager should evaluate the implications of the information contained in the letter or staff issue report on the subject facilities and programs.
 Coordinating with the affected Departmental elements, he/she should develop a coordinated response to the Board.
-The Departmental Representative will assist the Responsible Manager with the resolution of internal disagreements or conflicts, as requested. - (2) The Responsible Manager shall describe commitments and noted actions contained in the response in a manner consistent with the guidance on making commitments. - (3) The Responsible Manager shall route the final version of the letter for concurrence to those organizations affected by the commitments contained in the response and to the Departmental Representative.
-Unless otherwise specified by the Board letter or trip report, the coordinated response should be transmitted to the Board within 45 days from the date of the initiating letter or trip report.
+The Departmental Representative will assist the Responsible Manager with the resolution of internal disagreements or conflicts, as requested. - (2) The Responsible Manager must describe commitments and noted actions contained in the response in a manner consistent with the guidance on making commitments (see Chapter IV, paragraph 2). - (3) The Responsible Manager must route the final version of the letter for concurrence to those organizations affected by the commitments contained in the response and to the Departmental Representative.
+Unless otherwise specified by the Board letter or staff issue report, the coordinated response should be transmitted to the Board within 45 days from the date of the initiating letter or receipt of the issue report.